 Occasionally forages alongside Kori Bustard and has been known to join groups of Denham’s Bustard in areas of overlap.
 Spends most of its time foraging by walking slowly and pecking at the ground but will run after large insects.
 Ludwig’s Bustard is omnivorous and the diet consists of arthropods and vertebrates as well as a range of plant material.
 Arthropod prey includes locusts, beetles, ants, termites, flies, centipedes, spiders, scorpions etc. Vertebrates taken include rodents and reptiles and they consume a fair amount of vegetable matter such as seeds, berries, leaves and bulbs.

-Ludwig’s Bustards are Polygynous whereby males mate with multiple females during the breeding season.
+Ludwig’s Bustards are polygynous whereby males mate with multiple females during the breeding season.
 Males establish regularly used lek sites where they display competitively in order to entice females for mating.
 Leks are mostly situated in prominent positions such as on a rocky ridge.
-Each lek site holds from 1 to 3 males, each of whom defends his immediate vicinity from rivals through complex posturing.
-Displaying males are normally spaced about 300m apart.
+Each lek site holds from one to three males, each of whom defends his immediate vicinity from rivals through complex posturing.
+Displaying males are normally spaced about 300 m apart.

 Attracted females fly or walk to display sites, either singly or in groups of up to three birds.
-Displaying lasts around 6 weeks following spring rains.
+Displaying lasts around six weeks following spring rains.